 Florida rental lease agreements can be used in many different circumstances.
 They allow landlords to rent out various types of property they might have and for tenants to find the best kind of tenancy for their needs.

 The most common types of lease agreements in Florida include:

 Standard lease agreements: Standard agreements set out the terms of the lease and the responsibilities of both parties for a fixed duration of time (specified in the contract).

-Month-by-month agreements: A month-by-month agreement (more commonly known as a rental agreement) allows tenants to flexibly rent a property either temporarily or longer-term, with the contract being renewed and reviewed on a monthly basis.
+Month-by-month agreements: A month-to-month agreement (more commonly known as a rental agreement) allows tenants to flexibly rent a property either temporarily or longer-term, with the contract being renewed and reviewed every month.